tkovalsky/rachel-site/src/content/articles/wycliffe-success-story.md

-import { Article } from '../types';
-import { createArticle } from './helpers';

-export const wycliffeSuccessStory: Article = createArticle({
+---
-  id: 'wycliffe-success-story',
+id: wycliffe-success-story
-  title: 'From Golf Dreams to Real Life: Cheryl & Eddie\'s Wycliffe Story',
+title: "From Golf Dreams to Real Life: Cheryl & Eddie's Wycliffe Story"
-  slug: 'wycliffe-success-story',
+slug: wycliffe-success-story
-  excerpt: 'How Cheryl and Eddie found their perfect retirement lifestyle at Wycliffe Golf & Country Club, complete with golf cart garages and pickleball courts.',
+excerpt: "How Cheryl and Eddie found their perfect retirement lifestyle at Wycliffe Golf & Country Club, complete with golf cart garages and pickleball courts."
+author: Rachel Kovalsky
+publishDate: "2024-10-23"
+featured: true
+areas: ["lake-worth", "wellington"]
+developments: ["wycliffe-golf-country-club"]
+targetSegments: ["55-plus-cash-buyer"]
+tags: ["success-story", "wycliffe", "55-plus", "retirement", "golf", "country-club", "lake-worth"]
+storyType: "success-story"
+clientProfile:
+  ageRange: "50+"
+  origin: "Northeast"
+  buyerType: "55+ cash buyer"
+  familyStructure: "married couple"
+propertyDetails:
+  development: "Wycliffe Golf & Country Club"
+  propertyType: "villa"
+  priceRange: "$800,000"
+  specialFeatures: ["golf-cart garage", "sunlit patio", "maintenance-free living"]
+adSource: "wycliffe-success-story"
+relatedStories: []
+imageSrc: "/articles/wycliffe-success-story.jpeg"
+---

+# From Golf Dreams to Real Life: Cheryl & Eddie's Wycliffe Story

-  content: `When Cheryl and Eddie began discussing retirement, they knew one thing: they weren't ready to slow down.
+When Cheryl and Eddie began discussing retirement, they knew one thing: they weren't ready to slow down.
 Quite the opposite—they were eager for a new chapter, one filled with morning tee times, friendly pickleball matches, and a sense of community that felt both vibrant and lovely.
 What they didn't know was that a simple tour through Wycliffe Golf & Country Club would soon become the beginning of something truly special.

 Set just west of the coastal bustle in Palm Beach County, Wycliffe is a private, gated country club community adorned with stately palms and lush fairways.
 With over 1,000 homes, two championship golf courses, and an array of charming neighborhoods, the community beckons those seeking more than just a home—it offers a lifestyle.
 Cheryl and Eddie had explored many communities from Boca Raton to Palm Beach Gardens, but none spoke to their hearts.
 That was, until they turned onto Wycliffe Country Club Boulevard.